encoredev/encore/docs/go/overview.md

 lang: go
 ---

-Modern backend applications rely on a common set of infrastructure primitives for most of the behavior.
-To improve your development workflow, Encore.go enables you to declare these primitives as type-safe objects in application code.
-Encore.go then takes care of running your local environments, provides observability and documentation, and helps you [integrate with cloud infrastructure](/docs/deploy/infra).
-Encore also offers a [Cloud Platform](/use-cases/devops-automation) which fully automates infrastructure and DevOps for your cloud on AWS/GCP.
+Encore.go simplifies backend development by providing an application-centric way of using most common infrastructure primitives, things like: databases, queues, cron jobs, and APIs.
+It lets you define these primitives as type-safe objects directly in your application code.
+This approach streamlines your development process in several ways:

+1. Local Environment Management: Encore.go automatically handles the setup and running of your local development environments.

+2. Enhanced Observability: It provides [built-in tools](/docs/observability/dev-dash) for monitoring and understanding your application's behavior.

+3. Automatic Documentation: Encore.go generates and maintains [up-to-date documentation](/docs/develop/api-docs) for your APIs and services.

+4. Cloud Integration: It simplifies and facilitates [integrating with cloud infrastructure](/docs/how-to/self-host), making deployment and scaling easier.

+5. DevOps Automation: For those seeking a fully automated solution, Encore offers an optional [Cloud Platform](/use-cases/devops-automation) that automates infrastructure provisioning, IAM management, and DevOps processes on AWS and GCP.

+By combining these features, Encore.go enables you to focus on writing your application logic while it automates much of the complexities of modern backend development.

-**See how to use each primitive:**
+### See how to use each primitive

 - [Services and APIs](/docs/primitives/services-and-apis)
 - [Databases](/docs/primitives/databases)
 - [Cron Jobs](/docs/primitives/cron-jobs)